Ramen Guide – Types, Curiosities and Recipes

 Soup broth is made by boiling chicken and other ingredients for several hours, but there are several ramen shops that also use pork or beef bones as ingredients for soup broth.
 Most local ramens are soy sauce based.

-The characteristics of soup broth are more likely to appear than in the wail of soy sauce, that's because the sauce itself has a lighter flavor than the others, your soup is not cloudy because it doesn't boil strongly like the others.
+Soup broth characteristics are likely to appear than in soy sauce ramen , this is because the sauce itself has a lighter flavor than others, your soup is not cloudy because it does not boil heavily like others.

 The soup is usually seasoned with chicken sauce and pork bones.
 As the name says, its base is salt, so expect something salty, but nothing that Brazilians are not used to.
 Some add pepper and even soy sauce.